ministryofjustice/parliamentary-questions/features/README.md

 * Database cleaner uses truncation strategy for JS enabled testing (excepting the tables containing seed data)
 * Tests are run in deterministic order

-## Catering for Complex User Journies
+## Catering for Complex User Journeys

 Certain scenarios and longer, more complex stories require tests to be run in a sepcific order and state maintained through a number of tests.
 To enable such tests set the suspend_cleaner flag to true on a feature and the database cleaner will not be run for the duration of this feature.
 Example usage: